shajeebtm/iTunes-AppleScripts/README.md

 Following scripts are available in this project

 1. GetSongDetails.scpt - _A simple script for getting ID3V2 tags of every song in the Library chosen._
-2. GetSmartPlaylistDetails.scpt - _Script for getting conditions of every smart playlists in the Library chose._
+2. GetSmartPlaylistDetails.scpt - _Script for getting conditions of every smart playlists in the Library chosen._
 2. Abcd.scpt - test